moonbuggy/docker-dnsmasq-updater/README.md

 If you choose to monitor a user-defined Docker network then `dnsmasq.updater.enable` isn't strictly necessary either.
 The udpater assumes any container connecting to the monitored network is a container that you want working DNS for.

-Any defined `extra_hosts` will use be given the IP from that definition.
+Any defined `extra_hosts` will be given the IP from that definition.

 ### Use with Traefik
 Docker Dnsmasq Updater will pull Traefik hostnames set on containers via the ``traefik.http.routers.<router>.rule=Host(`<hostname>`)`` label, including multiple hostnames specified in the ``Host(`<hostname1>`) || Host(`<hostname2>`)`` form.

 As all containers joining a monitored network are considered valid, if you monitor a user-defined network that Traefik uses you don't need to set any `dnsmasq.updater.*` labels at all, it gets what it needs from the network and Traefik labels.